Markers

 What are the best alcohol markers for beginners?

-The best beginner alcohol markers are comfortable, easy to control and include useful soft colors.
-Ohuhu can be a good option, and budget sets may suit you if you mainly want to practice.
+The best beginner alcohol markers are comfortable, easy to control and include colors you will actually use.
+Ohuhu is a strong option, while budget sets work well if you mainly want to practice.

 Are Ohuhu markers good for beginners?

-Ohuhu markers may suit beginners because they offer many colors and are popular for coloring.
+Ohuhu markers are a good beginner option because they offer many colors and are popular for coloring.
 Choose a set with useful browns, greens, pinks, greys and soft blues for cozy pages.

 Do alcohol markers bleed through paper?